davidmeredith/devsGuidebook/devGuidebook.md

 }
 ```

-##### Other Error Monads such as Validated and Ior
+##### Other Error Monads such as Validation and Ior

 Monads exist for several standard patterns of computation.
 For example, we've already seen the `Either` monad for describing a success or failure result (see above), but others exist:

-- Validated Monad: Unlike the Either monad, a Validated monad does not short-circuit on the first encountered error.
-Instead, the purpose is to capture all the possible errors encountered on the entire call chain.
+- Validation Monad: Unlike the Either monad, a Validated monad does not short-circuit on the first encountered error.
+Instead, the purpose is to capture all the possible errors encountered in the entire call chain.
 The error type is thus typically a non empty list.
-A validated monad can only be used if the computations are independent - input to the next computation does not depend on the successful output of the previous.
+A validated monad can only be used if the computations are independent where input to the next computation does not depend on the successful output of the previous.
 A simple example is capturing all the errors on a form.
+In fancy functional speak, the Validator is an _applicative functor_.

 - Ior Monad: Provides both a successful result and additional list of context messages collected along the way.
 An example would be a successful code compilation that has several deprecation warnings.
+Overall the routine was successful, but you also want to collect the additional context.

 ##### Inlining within a Computation Block to Avoid Nesting